Home

 Welcome to BlackEconomics.org where we analyze Black economic concepts, issues, policies, and plans vigorously!
-Enjoy this advertisement-free website.
+Please enjoy this advertisement-free website.
 Consider making submissions to BlackEconomics.org.

 “‘Group Economics’ for Black Americans (Afrodescendants)” explores a popular topic that has seldom, if ever, been explored formally.
 It defines the “group economics” concept, assesses its benefits, and formulates a metric for measurement.
 The state of Black Americans’ “group economics” as roughly estimated, helps clarify the extent of our economic weakness, the current level of intergroup inequality in the US, and it adds weighty justification to our Reparations demand/claim.